 A construction man.

-The phrase settled in me like an old poison.
-I laughed too quickly, too loudly.
-I made some remark about people never outgrowing their limitations.
-Underneath that ugly reaction was something smaller and meaner than I wanted to admit.
+I remember laughing too quickly, too sharply, making some remark about people never really outgrowing their limitations.
+Even then, some part of me recognized the pettiness of the reaction.
+But underneath it was something smaller and uglier than I wanted to admit.

 Not because I still loved her.